dimagi/commcare-cloud/docs/commcare-cloud/commands/index.md

 have all its dependencies updated before the command is run.
 If set to 'no', the command will be run on whatever checkout/install of commcare-cloud is already on the control machine.
-Otherwise, this defaults to 'no' if command.skip_setup_on_control_by_default is True, otherwise to 'yes'.
+This defaults to 'no' if command.skip_setup_on_control_by_default is True, otherwise to 'yes'.

 ## `cchq` alias